Denise Huxtable

-Denise Huxtable Kendall is a fictional character who appears on the American sitcom The Cosby Show (1984–1992), portrayed by actress Lisa Bonet.
-Denise also stars in the first season of its spin-off sitcom, A Different World (1987).
-The second-born child of Cliff and Clair Huxtable, Denise is known for her eccentric clothing and free-spirited, rebellious nature, earning her a reputation as the Huxtable family's wild child.
-Alternating between regular and recurring character, Denise appears on the sitcom on-and-off throughout its eight-year run, from its pilot "Theo's Economic Lesson" to the seventh season episode "Cliff and Jake", for a total of 98 episodes, after which Bonet departed for the remainder of the series.
+Denise Huxtable Kendall is a fictional character from the American sitcom The Cosby Show (1984–1992), portrayed by actress Lisa Bonet.
+Denise also leads the first season of its spin-off A Different World (1987).
+The second-born child of Cliff and Clair Huxtable, Denise is a free spirit known for her eccentric clothing.
+Alternating between regular and recurring character, Denise appears on the sitcom on-and-off throughout its eight-year run, from its pilot "Theo's Economic Lesson" to the seventh-season episode "Cliff and Jake", for a total of 98 episodes, after which Bonet departed for the remainder of the series.

-Created by comedian Bill Cosby, Denise was originally conceived as the Huxtable's eldest child until older sister Sondra was introduced in the show's second episode to establish that her parents had already successfully raised a college-educated daughter.
-Struggling academically, Denise drops out of school shortly after enrolling at the historically black Hillman College and briefly returns home to explore various career opportunities before traveling to Africa.
-While there, she meets and marries Lt.
-Martin Kendall, becoming stepmother to his daughter Olivia.
-Bonet was quickly cast as Denise because the producers found that she naturally embodied some of the character's unique traits.
-Based on Cosby's daughter Erinn, the show's creator incorporated real-life experiences from his relationship with his own daughter into Denise's storyline about self-discovery and independence.
+Created by comedian Bill Cosby, Denise was conceived as the Huxtable's eldest child until older sister Sondra was introduced in the show's second episode.
+Struggling academically, Denise drops out of post-secondary school shortly after enrolling at the historically black Hillman College.
+She briefly returns home before traveling to Africa, where she marries Lt.
+Martin Kendall, becoming stepmother to his daughter, Olivia.
+Bonet was cast as Denise because the producers found that she embodied some of the character's unique traits.
+Based on Cosby's daughter Erinn, the show's creator borrowed inspiration from their relationship for Denise's storylines exploring self-discovery and independence.